mklimkovich/HardProcessingSimulator/README.md

-﻿#Long-running job simulation
+﻿# Long-running job simulation

-## General idea
+## Requirements

-Simulate hard processing work of the input data items given by user.
+A general idea is to simulate hard processing work of the input data items given by user.

 ##### Basic requirements